 The initial lease term must be for at least one year.
+The lease term of any lease, regardless of a participant's duration of time in the program, may not exceed a term of two years.
 The lease must provide for automatic renewal after the initial term of the lease in either successive definitive terms (e.g. month-to-month or year-to-year) or an automatic indefinite extension of the lease term.
 For automatic indefinite extension of the lease term, the lease terminates if any of the following occur: